Monday, 25 June 2012

 There seemed to an acceptance among many of the away fans.
 I went over the fence to say thanks to the Dons players who I’d got to know from my duties at Silver Jubilee Park.
 Many were in tears and absolutely distraught.

-Meanwhile the Dulwich players and fans celebrated wildly with flares being let off and banners flown.
-They’d deserved their moment of glory after all their trails and tribulations which would carry on while they were still homeless.
+Meanwhile, the Dulwich players and fans celebrated wildly with flares being let off and banners flown.
+They’d deserved their moment of glory after all their trials and tribulations which would carry on while they were still homeless.

-After several drinks the two Steve’s, Richard, Anthony and myself walked round to The Sultan; which proved to be another cracking establishment to carry on our libation and post mortem.
+After several drinks the two Steves, Richard, Anthony and I walked around to The Sultan; which proved to be another cracking establishment to carry on our libation and post-mortem.
 Mr Barnes and I got back to Kingsbury for last orders to round off a long day.

 It had been a pleasure to attend such an occasion, despite the disappointment of the result.
 Potentially worse news arrived a few days later as Hendon were placed in the Southern League for the following campaign after 55 years of continuous service in the top flight of the Isthmian League.
 They certainly weren’t a dull club to adopt!